 The accelerometer is used in an advanced accident detection system.
 The accelerometer is orientated to forward/back, left/right, up/down regardless of the installation using GPS data and movement.
-After installation, this takes about 15 minutes of normal driving.
+After installation, this takes about 15 minutes of normal driving to calibrate.

 The accident detection system does the following:

 - Accidents are detected using 2D (horizontal) changes in velocity over 120ms.
 The change threshold is configurable in the settings below.
 Default threshold is 7km/h